Competition elements in ice dance: Dance spins

 The ISU defines a dance spin as "a spin skated by the Couple together in any hold".
 The ISU also states that the dance spin should be "performed on the spot around a common axis on one foot with or without change(s) of foot by one or both partners".

-Dance spins have three positions.
+Dance spins have three basic positions.
 The upright position is done on one foot with the skating leg slightly bent or straight and with the upper body upright, bent to the side, or with an arched back.
 The sit position is done on one foot, with the "skating leg bent in a one-legged crouch position and free leg forward, to the side or back.
 The camel position is done on one foot, with "the skating leg straight or slightly bent and body bent forward and free leg extended or bent upward on a horizontal line or higher".